WorkingCodePod/workingcode/src/episodes/032-what-comes-after-senior-developer.md

 ---
-title: '032: What Comes After Senior Developer?'
+title: "032: What Comes After Senior Developer?"
 description: 'This week, the crew talks about the career path of web developers; how some positions allow you to be a "force multiplier" and have a bigger impact; and, how dopamine affects your sense of work satisfaction.'
 date: 2021-07-21
 ---